tbellosta/simplePlot/README.md

 ```
 which will build the static library (.a) and the test program in the bin/ subdirectory.
 The file CMakeLists.txt can be modified to generate the shared/dynamic library (.so or .dylib) instead of the static one.
 Check the CMake [documentation](https://cmake.org/cmake/help/v3.0/command/add_library.html).
 ## License
-This software is distributed under the MIT licence, chech the LICENSE.txt file.
+This software is distributed under the MIT license, check the LICENSE.txt file.